Frosty21/frosty21/README.md

 - ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently looking for work and building my repositories.
-- 🔭 I’m currently working on [findAlto App](https://app.findalto.com) that connects careseekers to caregivers without compromise.
+- 💼 Previously worked at [findAlto App](https://app.findalto.com) that connects careseekers to caregivers without compromise.
 - 🌱 I’m currently learning PostrgeSQL with PostGIS and Googlemaps API.
 - 👯 I’m looking to collaborate on creating a scaffold profile page website with the tech stack I've learnt (Postgres, Prisma, Nexus, Nexus-Prisma, NextJS, React, Mui) and also some Rust to interact with micro-controllers at home.
 - 🤔 I’m looking for help with understanding PostGIS for geo-zoning and Block Range Indexing for more advanced time scheduling.